catseye/NaNoGenLab/infinite-grammar/README.md

 Well, we could make an infinite schema, but that's kind of like an infinite program.
-There's no real advantage for a program to be infinite (barring having some rather esoteric mathematical properties that we won't consider here) because it can just loop or recurse; it's _expression_ can be infinite, easily, even if it's finite.
+There's no real advantage for a program to be infinite (barring having some rather esoteric mathematical properties that we won't consider here) because it can just loop or recurse anyway; it's _expression_ can be infinite, easily, even if it's finite.

 Well, or we could have an infinite list of all possible sentences generated